-This is the 1st post (of 5 in total) where you will learn how a basic set of Wire Data presented in an easy-to-understand format helps you to identify the low hanging fruit for performance improvements.
+This is the 1st post (of 5 in total) where you will learn how a basic set of TCP session data presented in an easy-to-understand format helps you to identify the low hanging fruit for performance improvements.

 Each post includes practical, real-life examples based on two externally hosted e-mail services.
 One e-mail service is hosted by Host Europe and the other one by Google/Gmail.
 Moreover, references to relevant, detailed case studies are also made.